 - Does the hiring company have a reputation for paying above-market or below for similar positions?

 Both employers’ and prospects’ answers to these questions will determine the value each side brings to the negotiations.
-Strategic use of surveys can help both sides uncover deeper issues and motivators that impact the negotiation process.
-Obviously, a more equal position in response to these questions and targeted surveys eases the negotiations.
+Strategic use of surveys and payroll software can help both sides uncover deeper issues and motivators that impact the negotiation process.
+Obviously, a more equal position in response to these questions and targeted surveys ease the negotiations.

 Key tips for prospects/applicants